mholgatem/drivedrop/README.md

   }
 ```
 3. set embedded to 'true'
-4. set embedURL to the URL of the site that you want to embed your code in
+4. set embedURL to the URL of your site